 Videos with transparency, also called alpha channel support, must be rendered with premultiplied alpha to work properly in QLab.
 Premultiplying alpha is a rendering option in all video editing and compositing software, and is what allows partially transparent areas to accurately composite within QLab.

 We strongly recommend against using Adobe Media Encoder, because it does not reliably produce files that play nicely with QLab.
-If edit in Adobe Premiere or After Effects, use the built-in export tools from those programs.
+If you edit in Adobe Premiere or After Effects, use the built-in export tools from those programs.
 In After Effects, the composition’s background color must be set to black for premultiplied alpha output to look correct.

 Apple’s Compressor is the best tool for transcoding pre-existing videos.